12. JavaScript HTTP functions

 - line 24: to obtain the URL [/main.php?action=init-session&type=json], we use the [qs] library to get the URL-encoded parameters [action,type] of the GET request.
 The resulting string is [init-session&type=json], which we could have constructed ourselves.
 We simply wanted to demonstrate how to obtain a URL-encoded string;

-- line 24: the keyword [await] indicates that an asynchronous task is being launched here and that we are waiting for it to publish its response to the [node.js] event loop;
+- line 24: the keyword [await] indicates that an asynchronous task is being launched here and that we are waiting for it to publish its response on the [node.js] event loop;

 - line 24: in [response], we get a complex object that describes the entire received HTTP response (headers and body);